 The tree-lined residential streets of this GR suburb are a favorite for holiday lightseeing, either on foot or by car, as many homeowners consider decorations part of their civic duty.
 The city’s Gaslight Village business district is also decked out for the holidays.

 For a true small-town holiday experience, head 20 minutes north of GR to downtown Sparta, in the heart of Michigan’s apple country.
-Drive through streets lined with lights and decorated storefronts, and take a stroll down Candy Cane Lane, a lighted walkway just beyond Santa’s workshop (you can take a peek inside his workstation).
+Drive through streets lined with lights and decorated storefronts, and take a stroll down Candy Cane Lane, a festively lighted walkway.

 Rockford